Mellanox/libvma/README.txt

 The number of Tx Work Request Elements used until a completion signal is requested.
 Tuning this parameter allows a better control of the jitter encountered from the Tx CQE handling.
-Setting a high batching value results in high PPS and lower avarge latency.
+Setting a high batching value results in high PPS and lower average latency.
 Setting a low batching value results in lower latency std-dev.
 Value range is 1-64
 Default value is 64